§ 05 · Read

 }

 Note.
 This wires Claude Desktop to the gateway over HTTP.
-If you’d rather run the gateway as a stdio subprocess (less moving parts, but requires building from source), see the dev quickstart Step 5.
+If you’d rather run the gateway as a stdio subprocess (fewer moving parts, but requires building from source), see the dev quickstart Step 5.

 Step 7 — Ask your plant a question